How to Harden Linux Systems Security: Proven Tactics for Threat Detection & Patching

 – OSSEC Logs: Stored in `/var/ossec/logs/alerts.log`, where all detected alerts are recorded.

-To enhance the security of Linux systems, follow these best practices:
+To enhance the Linux systems security, follow these best practices:

 1. Regularly Update IDS Rules: Keep IDS rules updated to counter emerging threats.